endlos99/xdt99/MANUAL.md

 The `xas99` cross-assembler offers various "modern" extensions to the original TI Assembler to improve the developer experience for writing assembly programs.
-All extensions are backwards compatible in virtually all practically relevant situations so that any existing source code should compile as-is.
+All extensions are backwards compatible in virtually all situations of practical relevance so that any existing source code should compile as-is.

 Comments may be included anywhere in the source code by prepending them with a semicolon `;`.
 A `;` character inside a text literal `'...'` or filename